The following is a short explanation of how this website was built.

 As with a house you need a good foundation for a website.
 Starting with a reliable operating system and HTTP server.
 The obvious choices are:

 A text editor from the UNIX environment, namely vi is my tool of choice.
-The pages use only the following 3 components: HTML, CSS and JavaScript.
+The pages generally only use the following 3 components: HTML, CSS and JavaScript.
 I dislike HTML editors because they generate bloated pages which take longer to download and not all the possibilities are available.
 Editing the code directly gives me full control over the pages.

 To ensure that my webpages will work on most browsers and platforms and my visitors will not be confronted with dead links I use several methods and services.